yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   . -f omnetpp.ini -c WifiUdp10 -r 0  ... : PASS
   . -f omnetpp.ini -c EthernetUdp10 -r 0  ... : PASS

-**TODO** if not stable, then choose other ingredients ?
+.. **TODO** if not stable, then choose other ingredients ?

+..
 If not passed, rethink the changes -> something is broken

+If the fingerprints are not stable, it indicates that something's wrong with the model.